 #1.
 Initialize SSD

 If the SSD disk is not initialized, right-click and select "Initialize Disc."
-After determining whether to use GPT or MBR for partitioning, confirm the initialization procedure.
+Confirm the initialization procedure after deciding whether to use GPT or MBR for partitioning.

 #2.
 Create Partition on SSD